 We routinely respond to complaints for property owners that allow the grass on their land to reach over 8 inches tall, fail to get rid of harmful weeds, allow garbage to collect in yards, let stagnant water pool, and do not control pests such as insects and rodents .
 In addition to these outdoor hazards, our public health sanitarians also inspect for mold and other indoor hazards.

 PUBLIC SWIMMING POOLS, SPAS AND SPRAY GROUNDS

-The Division of Environment Public Swimming Pools and Spray Ground Program objective is to ensure that all swimming pools, spas and spray grounds in the city of Cleveland are chemically safe and free of recreational water illnesses.
-Recreational water illnesses are caused by germs you can get by swallowing, breathing in mist from, or having contact with contaminated water.
-Public Health Sanitarians in this program inspect and provide technical assistance and training on the operation, maintenance, troubleshooting and evaluation of public swimming pools, serve as a resource for the general public relative to aquatic recreation issues, protection from disease transmission, personal safety, and complaint investigations.
+The Public Swimming Pools and Spray Ground Program makes sure that all swimming pools, spas and spray grounds in the city of Cleveland are safe to enjoy.
+Our Public Health Sanitarians inspect and provide advice and training on how to operate and maintain public swimming pools.
+They also serve as a public resource for questions or concerns about water recreation, protection from disease , personal safety, and complaint investigations.

 SCHOOL ENVIRONMENTAL HEALTH AND SAFETY PROGRAM

 The School Environmental Health Program helps to make Cleveland’s schools healthier places to learn and work.